Developer Guide

 -

-then processes the input again and creates anAddStudentCommand
+AddStudentCommandParserthen processes the input again and creates anAddStudentCommand. -

 The following sequence diagram shows how the add student command works: